bbauska/UofM-Intro-HTML5/README.md

 The first thing you need to realize is that when you link an image, your browser displays the image as big or as small as the file.
 And that size is rarely optimal.
-I don&apos;'t know if it&apos;'s ever happened to you where someone for me, it&apos;'s usually my mom will email me a picture and I&apos;'m like trying to see it all and it&apos;'s like scroll, scroll, scroll, and it never really fits.
-Or if someone texts it to me, it&apos;'s so tiny I can barely see it.
+I don&apos;t know if it&apos;s ever happened to you where someone for me, it&apos;s usually my mom will email me a picture and I&apos;m like trying to see it all and it&apos;s like scroll, scroll, scroll, and it never really fits.
+Or if someone texts it to me, it&apos;s so tiny I can barely see it.
 The quick solution for that is you can either change the file or we can use something called width and height attributes.